Appletr33/Mandelbrot-Tree-Fractals/README.md

 # Mandelbrot-Tree-Fractals
 Fractal Image generating program written in C++.
 All computations are done on the CPU not in real time.
 This program can generate Tree and Mandelbrot fractals fairly quickly.
 Uses the libpng library to generate png files.
+Built in Xcode

 ![0](https://user-images.githubusercontent.com/57970967/177061322-62778cb3-7dec-434e-ac2c-ca7a77e89caf.png)